Keeping Voles out of your yard

 Omnis Catching Voles

 Voles are not dangerous animals, but they can cause immense damage over time.
-They mainly feed on grass and grass roots, so they can eventually ruin your entire yard if left unchecked.
+Meaning, vole control is still essential for your property.
+They mainly feed on grass and grassroots, so they can eventually ruin your entire yard if you do not see them.
 Furthermore, their tunnels may destroy the roots of plants and prevent grass from growing in certain areas.
-If you notice voles living in your yard and want to minimize damage, your best bet is to schedule an inspection with a local pest control service, like OMNIS Pest Control.
+If you notice voles living in your yard and want to minimize damage, your best bet is to schedule an inspection with your local pest control service, like OMNIS Pest Control.
 Our skilled technicians will assess your property to determine how many voles are present, then present you with the most efficient vole removal strategy.